duckdb/duckdb-web/docs/sql/dialect/order_preservation.md

 * `SELECT`
 * `UNION ALL`
 * `WHERE`
+* Window functions with an empty `OVER` clause

-* `row_number() OVER ()` (this allows turning the original row order into an explicit column that can be referenced in the operations below that don't preserve row order by default)
+> Tip `row_number() OVER ()` allows turning the original row order into an explicit column that can be referenced in the operations that don't preserve row order by default.

 The following operations **do not** guarantee that the row order is preserved: